w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 The bags list is semi-sorted, meaning that sorting is only partially done.
-When the nomination intents are submitted to the network, they are automatically put into each bag based on the number of bonded tokens, but within each bag, those nodes are arranged based on the time they are inserted and not based on their stake.
-In the figure below, when a nomination intent of 19 DOT is submitted, it gets placed at the last spot in the 2nd bag (shown in the yellow circle).
+When the nomination intents are submitted to the network, they are automatically put into each bag based on the number of bonded tokens, but within each bag, those nodes are arranged based on the time they are inserted and not based on their stake (see figure below).
+When the nomination intent of 19 DOT is submitted, it gets placed at the last spot in the 2nd bag (shown in the yellow circle).
 The same scenario applies for the node with 8 DOT (green circle) in the 3rd bag.
 Placing the node above all nodes with a lesser stake requires an additional step (more on this later).